 Three childhood friends, an inspiration that came in the middle of a trip to Asia and a dream that came true in the form of a company that seeks to “stop the inappropriate and excessive consumption of material that harms the environment, providing solutions to the problem that we face”.
-Those last words are from the director of the StopWaste project, Oscar Correas, who is also a student of the 3rd year Bachelor in Management program at TBS Business School in Barcelona, specializing last year in entrepreneurship.
+Those last words are from the director of the StopWaste project, Oscar Correas, who is also a student of the 3rd year Bachelor in Management program at TBS Education in Barcelona, specializing last year in entrepreneurship.

 Oscar, led by Álex Monells, as a specialist in Digital Marketing and in charge of the sales of the project, and Joan Andreu, in charge of purchasing products and contacting suppliers, have brought to life StopWaste, an online company that has already seen the light and was born during an adventure through Asia.
 “We were traveling through the Asian continent and we realized that there was a worrying problem.
 We had the opportunity to see plastic seas and how they were affecting not only marine life but also the local population.
 It was a trip that inspired us to start this project”, explains Óscar.